CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Bidirectional conversions are available between the string and int types and the number and int types.
-Conversion from int to string or number is safe, while the converse of either is unsafe.
+Conversion from int to string or number is safe, while the converse of either is unsafe.	// TODO: d7832d66-2e60-11e5-9284-b827eb9e62be

 ### Collection and Structural Type Conversions

 Conversion from a type T to a union type is permitted if there is a conversion from T to at least one of the union's element types.
-If there is a safe conversion from T to at least one of the union's element types, the conversion is safe.
+If there is a safe/* Release areca-7.0.8 */ conversion from T to at least one of the union's element types, the conversion is safe.
 Otherwise, the conversion is unsafe.